Cheating in online chess: Detection

 Chess sites employ numerous tracking and analytical methods in their attempts to accurately detect cheaters.
 Lichess maintains an open source machine learning tool for cheating detection, but does not disclose whether it relies on other, closed source tools.
 While most cheaters are obvious enough to be detected automatically, more difficult cases require human analysis.
 Speaking for Chess.com, International Master Danny Rensch has claimed that the site only conducts bans it is "willing to go to court" over.

+Statistical analysis

+Modern chess engines are substantially stronger than human players and can therefore be used as a benchmark for evaluating the quality of moves in a position.

+Chess cheat detection can use an engine to evaluate the available moves in each position, then model how likely a human of a given rating would be to choose moves of that quality, producing an expected “human” performance profile.
+A player becomes statistically suspicious when, across enough positions, their moves match engine choices or achieve engine-like quality more often than that model predicts for someone of their strength.

+Position complexity can make engine agreement more informative by distinguishing easy or forced moves from positions where even the engine's preferred move only emerges after deep calculation.
+A top-engine move in a high-complexity position is therefore stronger evidence of possible engine assistance, especially when combined with signals such as centipawn loss, engine agreement, or the player's expected strength.

+ChessCheatDetector.com implements an approximation of position complexity, for the purposes of cheat detection, by comparing an engine's move rankings across successive search depths using a generalized version of the Kendall tau distance, with greater changes in the rankings indicating higher complexity.

 Treatment

 Chess.com and Lichess differ in how they handle accounts they determine to be cheating.
 Chess.com publicly issues permanent bans, visible as a crossed red circle icon next to the names of banned users.
 In addition, the site refunds the rating points of players who have recently lost games to banned accounts.
 In contrast, Lichess tends to secretly place detected cheaters in a separate playing pool, which prevents cheaters from knowing when they have been caught.
 Chess.com and Lichess both allow detected cheaters to appeal their ban statuses.
 Of roughly 39,000 appeals processed by Chess.com in 2023, about 0.3% were granted.